oblivia-simplex/Narrativity/2_rice.md

 Carried rumors to me of a land that was somehow not Pittsburgh.
 Me, silent and still, in my barren bed all alone filled with waiting.
 Glow-in-the-dark familial lines of blood being worn away by the passing of each minute.
-My mother\'s alarm clock on the night stand breaks into my bones.
+My mother's alarm clock on the night stand breaks into my bones.
 One by one.
 This rib then that one.
 Ticking my body into a nightly ruin.
 My all alone, nearly dead eyes, squeezed shut.
 Desires of my body unable to forget those foreign fingers